shrutiwagh/Bank-Promotional-Compaigns-Strategy-Classification-Model/README.md

 The File is a Jupyter Notebook

-Hackathon Competation By Analytics Vidhya ,
+Hackathon Competition By Analytics Vidhya ,

 To classify wether the customer Subscribed a Term Deposit or Not